HONESTY

 welcome TO ACORN SCHOOL

-We are an independent co-educational school which provides a supportive learning environment for pupils from Key Stage 2-4 with Social, Emotional, Mental Health difficulties, Autism Spectrum Condition and/or Specific Learning Difficulties.
+We are an independent co-educational school which provides a supportive learning environment for Pupils from Key Stage 2-4 with Social, Emotional, Mental Health difficulties, Autism and/or Specific Learning Difficulties.

-I am privileged to be the Head teacher of this nurturing school, where the individual child is at the heart of what we do.
-We recognise that every pupil is different, yet equal, and all staff are committed to treating each individual with inclusion, compassion and understanding.
-We understand that every pupil will have different needs and offer a safe and encouraging learning environment where, pupils can feel supported and encouraged to reach their full potential.
+I am privileged to be the Headteacher of this nurturing school, where the individual Child is at the heart of what we do.
+We recognise that every Pupil is different, yet equal, and all Team Members are committed to treating each individual with inclusion, compassion and understanding.
+We understand that every Pupil will have different needs and offer a safe and encouraging learning environment where Pupils can feel supported and encouraged to reach their full potential.

 Zoey Shelley